gautham-gn/usa-names-spark-analysis/README.md

-**USA Names Analysis Project - Weather**
+**USA Names Analysis Project**

 This project will have you perform Data Analysis and processing using Apache Spark.
-The Project will use the weather dataset from https://www.ssa.gov/OACT/babynames/limits.html .
+The Project will use the dataset from https://www.ssa.gov/OACT/babynames/limits.html .
 This project will use only the data of babynames (1910 - 2017) for all the states in the United States of America.

 Each record in a file has the format: